 Bankruptcy is one of the important developments of our modern society, a means to give people who have made a lot of financial mistakes a fresh start.
 You’d be surprised who’s gone down.
 P.T.
 Barnum went banko, and then got into the circus business.
 Walt Disney got wiped out in bankruptcy, losing his Laugh-o-Gram business.
 He went to Hollywood and got into animation.
-For that matter, with Donald Trump now serving as president, the old Boffin of Bankruptcy himself (four times to the courthouse for companies he controlled) has joined august company.
+For that matter, Donald Trump – whose presidential legacy is fast going bankrupt – is the old Boffin of Bankruptcy himself (four times to the courthouse for companies he controlle) .
 Abe Lincoln went bust in 1833.
 Ulysses S. Grant was financially embarrassed after he left the presidency, and wrote his memoirs to pay off the debts.
 Harry Truman’s haberdashery failed, and it took him years to pay off his creditors (he refused the dishonorable but efficient bankruptcy route).

 There are those who persuasively argue that American bankruptcy laws encourage the kind of risk-taking that benefits the economy.
 Nevertheless, it’s not all roses: some try to take advantage of the bankruptcy laws.
 The statutes provide a protection against bad apples wanting to use bankruptcy to regain undeserved polish.
 We’ll look at one such bulwark today, the Act’s prohibition against debtors discharging debts resulting from willful and malicious injury to someone else.

 The difference is important.
 A debtor who injured someone else because he or she negligently ran into that someone’s tree with a car could have the debt discharged.
 But if he or she deliberately came on someone else’s land, for example, to cut down a Christmas tree and carry it home, the debt that misconduct represented would not be forgiven.